top of page

 A guide to performing at higher elevations

 Have you ever needed to perform or audition above 5,000 feet while living at a lower elevation?
 How do you compensate for this factor to still play your best?
-What lessons can we learn from high-altitude performance that apply to more typical concert settings—even if you never intend to perform at altitude?
+What lessons can we learn from high-altitude performance that apply to more typical concert settings?

 To answer these questions, I launched The High Altitude Musician to find out how we can reach our full potential, not just at higher elevations, but in all concert situations.
 This page will give you the tools and resource that you need *but should not be taken as medical advice.*

 Years of research, not just with high altitude wind-players, but also collaborating with athletes, doctors, coaches, and scientists, contributed to this project.
-For air support, I talked with other people who work a lot with breath like free divers, pulmonologists, runners, mountaineers, climbers, and cyclists.
+I spoke in depth with people who specialize in breathing like free divers, pulmonologists, runners, and mountaineers.

 As principal clarinetist for the Central City Opera (8,500 feet) and the Boulder Philharmonic (5,400 feet), I spent 23 years commuting from lower elevations at the University of Kansas.
 Whether ascending 8,000 feet for a single performance, playing weddings above 11,000 feet, or teaching my first college position in Laramie at 7,200 feet, I found a significant dearth of organized information to help performers navigate these altitude transitions.